-A treatment described as habit reversal was originally developed to treat "nervous habits and tics" and was later applied to adult stuttering clients in a randomised Phase II clinical trial, described as regulated breathing.
+A treatment described as habit reversal16 was originally developed to treat "nervous habits and tics" and was later applied to adult stuttering clients in a randomised Phase II clinical trial.17 The treatment was described as "regulated breathing."
 The treatment is multidimensional, but appears to focus mostly on self-imposed time out:

-In order to regulate breathing, the client was instructed to stop speaking when a stuttering episode occurred and to take a deep breath by exhaling and then inhaling. $(p.
-41)^{17}$
+In order to regulate breathing, the client was instructed to stop speaking when a stuttering episode occurred and to take a deep breath by exhaling and then inhaling. (p.
+41)17